-In response to overcrowded households, severely dilapidated houses, and the lack of affordable housing opportunities in the Nanakuli Homesteads, Nanakuli Hawaiian Homestead Community Association forged a working relationship with the nonprofit Hawaiian Community Development Board and California company Urban Housing Communities to develop a $14.6 million 48-unit affordable rental housing project in Nanakuli.
-Construction has been completed.
+In response to overcrowded households, severely dilapidated houses, and the lack of affordable housing opportunities in their community, the Nanakuli Hawaiian Homestead Community Association forged a working relationship with the nonprofit Hawaiian Community Development Board and California company Urban Housing Communities to develop a $14.6 million 48-unit affordable rental housing project in Nanakuli.
+Construction was completed December 2013.

 Hale Makana was designed to help the Nanakuli homestead community by providing alternate housing, but within a major "Village Center" that also includes multi-purpose learning, community health, and commercial retail centers.
 It also serves as a pilot project as to how DHHL Homestead Associations can empower themselves to build similar affordable rental housing projects within their communities using established design, funding and construction approaches independent of the Department.

 Hawaiian Community Assets and University of Hawaii - West Oahu have provided financial counseling primarily focusing on Nanakuli homestead residents and related members.
 This has helped families prepare and meet the qualifying criteria and complete rental applications.
 While open to the public, this additional help has resulted in approximately 75% of the tenants being from the Nanakuli Homesteading community and most of the other tenants being Hawaiian or married to Hawaiians.

 Families that become residents of Hale Makana who are on or can qualify for the Hawaiian Home Lands homesteading program will receive financial counseling from Hawaiian Community Assets with the goal of being able to qualify for a mortgage and accept a residential lease on Hawaiian Home Lands.